-Similarly, you can deduct dog food and care expenses if you use guard dogs to protect your business and its property.
-When I owned a landscaping business, people would come into the nursery at night and steal things, so I put my English Mastiff to work in the nursery as a guard dog.
+Similarly, you can deduct dog food and health expenses if you use guard dogs to protect your business and its property.
+When I owned a landscaping business, people would come into the nursery at night to steal from us, so I put my English Mastiff to work in the nursery as a guard dog.
 Thus, I was able to deduct costs for his food and care.
 Now that I work in an office building, I obviously can’t claim a guard dog as an ordinary and necessary expense.
-That would be ludicrous.
-But if I owned a business where my products, merchandise, or equipment sat unprotected outside, you better believe I’d put a guard dog to work!
+But if I owned a business where my products, merchandise, or equipment sat unprotected outside, you better believe I could put a guard dog to work!

 Now, I’ve saved the best for last because this one blew my mind.
 You can deduct animal food and vet expenses if you breed animals as a business.
 Okay, that makes sense.
 But you can also depreciate your costs for the animals as capital assets.
 An ostrich farmer in Louisiana depreciated his ostriches, and the IRS allowed it as long as he used the ostriches for breeding purposes.